lammaer/spring-boot-user-admin-rest-service/README.md

 How standalone tests launch docker image:

-docker-maven-plugin "start" and "stop" goals control the docker image Both goals are bound to the pre-integration-test and post-integration-test phase respectively.
+fabric8 docker-maven-plugin "start" and "stop" goals controls the docker image Both goals are bound to the pre-integration-test and post-integration-test phase respectively.
 It is recommended to use the maven-failsafe-plugin for integration testing in order to stop the docker container even when the tests fail.